Finding my Prussian 5G-Grandparents at SLIG 2019 caused a huge happy dance.

 But best of all, I know Karl’s station in life.
 Subsequent generations of this family were Rittergutzbesitzers, or owners of a landed estate.
 “Erbscholtisei-Besitzer” – at first I thought this was a place he owned, but there were no place names that fit.
 I checked my translation again.

-In these ancient times, every Silesian village community was under a landlord; this was usually the owner of the respective manor.
+In these early times, every Silesian village community was under a landlord; this was usually the owner of the respective manor.
 The manorial system and the manor were called ‘Dominium’.

 The Dominium had the supervision and the right of disposal over the village green with the village road and the village pond, over the border ridges, ways, footbridges, brooks, rivers and the other undeveloped patches of the Dorfgemarkung [village district] together with special rights, their most important [of which were] the hunting right, the fishing right and the beer and spirits monopoly.